 Renowned for their allure and range of blues; blue sapphires are considered a symbol of love, power, loyalty, royalty and wisdom.
-Blue is a classic hue that can be worn with any outfit and looks great on everyone and is a pleasing colour for everyone to enjoy.
+Blue is a classic hue that can be worn with an outfit and looks great on everyone.

 WHERE ARE BLUE SAPPHIRES MINED?

 Blue sapphires are found in Sri Lanka which are known as Ceylon sapphires, Madagascar, Burma, Kashmir, Tanzania, Thailand, Cambodia, Nigeria, China, Vietnam and Australia.

 Deliqa Gems carries a collection of the most coveted blue sapphire colours and fine gem quality blue sapphires particularly from Sri Lanka, Madagascar and Tanzania.